serjisa/TREX.modified/README.md

 TREX is an experimental workflow that enables simultaneous lineage TRacking and EXpression profiling of single cells using RNA-sequencing.
 The method is described in the paper [Clonal relations in the mouse brain revealed by single-cell and spatial transcriptomics](https://doi.org/10.1038/s41593-022-01011-x).

-An essential part of this workflow is presented here: the extraction of genetic barcodes or "cloneIDs" from single-cell or spatial transcriptomes and the reconstruction of related cells/spots.
+An essential part of this workflow is presented here: the extraction of genetic barcodes or "cloneIDs" from single-cell transcriptomes and the reconstruction of related cells.

 The tool uses BAM files of one or multiple sequencing libraries as an input for the generation of cloneID count matrices and identifies clonally related cells based on Jaccard similarity between each pair of cloneID+cells.

-Currently, TREX is compatible with common RNA-sequencing library preparation methods and data formats provided by 10X Chromium, 10X Visium, Smart-seq2 and 3.
+Currently, TREX is compatible with common RNA-sequencing library preparation methods and data formats provided by 10X Chromium and 10X Visium.

 # Installation